patelabhilash/private-material/index.md

 1. Look for ALL **step wise explanations** in the page.
 For each step wise explanation :  click maximize then (+).
 Take separate screenshot of  the explanation. click (-) , then minimize.
-2. Look for ALL **show hint** and ONE **show solution**.
+2. Look for ALL **show hint** and ALL **show solution**.
 Click on each "show hint", click on "show solution" , then "no just show solution". take screenshot.

-So total no. of screenshots = no. of step wise explanation + 1 (which is the same page u are on) .
+``So total no. of screenshots = no. of step wise explanation + 1 (which is the same page u are on) .``

 3. Look for ALL **black-background texts**.
 For each black-background texts : copy texts, create new file named "1.txt". paste and save it.
 Files should be saved as the order they appear in the topic webpage.
 File names be like : 1.txt, 2.txt.
 3.txt etc.

 So total no. of txt files = no. of black-background texts in the same page u are on.